 Can I change the minimum bid for a player?

-You can set adjust your draft's minimum bid (default is $1) using the Custom Options panel during draft room setup.
+You can set adjust your draft's minimum bid (default is $1) during draft setup.

 Does Drafty enforce full rosters?

-Yes, Drafty does enforce full rosters by capping the max bid for each team.
-This max bid calculation is capped based on each team's open roster spots and the minimum bid.
+By default, Drafty does enforce full rosters by capping the max bid for each team.
+This max bid calculation is based on each team's remaining roster availability and the minimum bid.

 For example, if the minimum bid is $5 and a team has 5 open roster spots with $37 budget remaining, their max bid is calculated to be $17 because they'll need at least $20 (after spending the $17) to buy the remaining 4 players to fill their roster.

 Max Bid = Budget Remaining - (Open Roster Spots - 1) x Minimum Bid

 A more common example, if a team has 5 open roster spots, $50 in their budget, and a $1 minimum bid, their max bid would be $46.
 If they max bid $46 on the next player, they will have $4 remaining to fill their remaining 4 roster spots.